jwodicka/BeipMU/Documentation/Triggers.md

 #### Gag this line
 The main event.
 Tick this and whatever is matched will not be displayed.

 Gagging helps you trivially remove unwanted text from your screen using a trigger.
-It does **not** have to be enabled to remove text frem your main window to a spawn panel.
+It does **not** have to be enabled to remove text from your main window to a spawn panel.
 #### Gag this line in the log file
 This option prevents the text from being logged.
-This means you can have it show onyour main window but not inyour log file, if you have logging turned on.
+This means you can have it show on your main window but not inyour log file, if you have logging turned on.
 ### Gag Example
 You would like to gag the exit message in one of your favorite hangouts:

-    The huge oak doors that have stood the test of a thousand year's creak open ponderously, letting the harsh and unforgiving light of the outer realms into the snug and cozy bar (Don't for get to pay your tab or Grognog the Half Orc hobbit will come for your knees: 17% sales tax pplies and a 15% house gratuity for service.
+    The huge oak doors that have stood the test of a thousand year's creak open ponderously, letting the harsh and unforgiving light of the outer realms into the snug and cozy bar (Don't for get to pay your tab or Grognog the Half Orc hobbit will come for your knees: 17% sales tax applies and a 15% house gratuity for service.
 We do not accept personal cheques or cursed daggers.
 Please quaff responsibly.)

 Ok that was cute the first time but... yeesh!
 So let's just slip